hashicorp/design-system/website/docs/components/button/partials/code/how-to-use.md

 <Hds::Button @text="Copy to clipboard" disabled />
 ```

-_Notice: since a `<a>` link can't be disabled, if you're passing a `@href` or a `@route` argument to the component you will need to take care of intercepting the events in case you want to disable it._
+_Notice: since a `<a>` link can’t be disabled, if you’re passing a `@href` or a `@route` argument to the component you will need to take care of intercepting the events in case you want to disable it._